Yes. If you have existing Microsoft® PowerPoint® documents, you can edit them directly from Slides without converting them.

 The following file types can be converted to Slides:

 For more information on importing and converting files to Slides, see Get started with Slides.

 Yes, you can download Slides as other file formats such as Microsoft® PowerPoint® and Adobe® PDF documents.
 For a list of supported formats, see Get started with Slides.

-Slides keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a document.
-See Switch to an earlier version of your document.
+Slides keeps all your drafts in one file, along with a record of who made which changes, so there’s no need to keep multiple copies of a file.
+See Switch to an earlier version of your file.